Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Introduction

 \item\textbf{Biased RSG/RS-RSG schemes and stochastic hierarchical games.} The unbiasedness assumption is crucial in the convergence analysis of stochastic gradient schemes.
-However, ensuring unbiased gradient estimation can be particularly difficult in some contemporary stochastic optimization problems such as distributionally robust optimization (DRO) \cite{kuhn-shafiee-wiesemann-2025, shapiro-2017} and stochastic bilevel optimization \cite{chen-sun-yin-2021, ghadimi-wang-2018, hong-wai-wang-yang-2023}.
+However, ensuring unbiased gradient estimation can be particularly difficult in some contemporary stochastic optimization problems such as distributionally robust optimization (DRO) \cite{kuhn-shafiee-wiesemann-2025} and stochastic bilevel optimization \cite{chen-sun-yin-2021, hong-wai-wang-yang-2023}.
 Motivated by this, we study the biased RSG scheme and show that it drives the expected residual to zero if the bias sequence is summable, with iteration complexity $\mathcal{O}(N\epsilon^{-2})$ and sample complexity $\mathcal{O}(N^{4}\epsilon^{-4})$.
-We also evaluate the efficiency of the biased RS-RSG scheme on a class of challenging stochastic hierarchical games for which the exact lower-level solution information is unavailable in finite time.
-This hierarchical framework subsumes a broad class of problems, e.g., stochastic multi-leader multi-follower games \cite{aussel-svensson-2020, deMiguel-xu-2009}, stochastic bilevel optimization \cite{chen-sun-yin-2021, ghadimi-wang-2018, hong-wai-wang-yang-2023}, and stochastic MPECs \cite{cui-shanbhag-yousefian-2023, patriksson-wynter-1999}. \end{itemize}
+We also evaluate the efficiency of the biased RS-RSG scheme on a class of stochastic hierarchical games for which the exact lower-level solution information is unavailable in finite time. \end{itemize}

 We summarize the complexities in Table \ref{rsg-errors}.
 The remainder of this paper is organized as follows.
 In Section \ref{Sec-2}, we provide the mathematical preliminaries.
 The main RSG algorithm as well as its biased variant for the smooth case are described in Section \ref{Sec-3}.
 In Section \ref{Sec-4}, we discuss the RS-RSG scheme and the equilibria approximation result.
 In Section \ref{Sec-5}, we demonstrate the biased RS-RSG scheme on a challenging class of stochastic potential hierarchical games.
 Preliminary numerics and final conclusions are provided in Sections \ref{Sec-6} and \ref{Sec-7}, respectively.